run-llama/llama_index/README.md

 index = VectorStoreIndex.from_documents(documents)
 ```

-To build a simple vector store index using Llama 2 hosted on [Replicate](https://replicate.com/), where you can easily create a free trial API token:
+To build a simple vector store index using non-OpenAI LLMs, e.g. Llama 2 hosted on [Replicate](https://replicate.com/), where you can easily create a free trial API token:

 ```python
 import os